yizhouzhao/GenMotion/readme.rst

-GenMotion (/gen’motion/) is a Python library for making skeletal animations.
+`GenMotion` (/gen’motion/) is a Python library for making skeletal animations.
-We present a novel energy-based framework to sample and synthesize animations by associating the characters’ body motions, facial expressions, and social relations.
-It also comes with a easy-to-use API.
+GenMotion provide unified pipelines for loading data, diversified motion generation models, and real-time animation sampling.
+It also comes with a easy-to-use and industry-compatible API for `Autodesk Maya <https://www.autodesk.com/products/maya/overview?term=1-YEAR&tab=subscription>`_, `Maxon Cinema 4D <https://www.maxon.net/en/cinema-4d>`, and `Blender <https://www.blender.org/>`.

 You can find the full ducumentation and tutorials `here <https://genmotion.readthedocs.io/en/latest/>`_.